המעבר לענן IaaS

 Introduction: Infrastructure Changes – Responsibility Remains

 Moving to an IaaS cloud environment has become a must-do for modern organizations.
-It enables greater flexibility, savings on hardware investment, and improved control over IT resources.
+It allows for greater flexibility, savings on hardware investments, and improved control over IT resources.
+But there’s an important point that many people miss: IaaS isn’t magic, and it’s certainly not SaaS.
+You rent infrastructure – but everything above it – is your sole responsibility.

 Without proper planning, you will move the same problems from local servers – straight to the cloud.

-Unlike a SaaS solution, where you receive a complete, ready-to-use service, with IaaS you are still responsible for everything beyond the infrastructure.
+For non-technical managers: Think of IaaS as renting an empty building.
+The provider provides the walls, electricity, and water—but the furniture, security systems, and maintenance—are your responsibility.
+Unlike a SaaS solution, where you get a full, ready-to-use service, with IaaS you are still responsible for everything beyond the infrastructure.

 Step One: Characterizing the Existing Environment